jamesqquick/emmet-html-snippets-cheatsheet/README.md

-# HTML Emmet Snippets with Visual Studio Code
+# Emmet HTML Snippets Cheatsheet

 Snippet then tab or enter